My Google Drive Freezes!

 When Google Drive does not work properly, not only will you not be able to access files, but it will also take time to fix the problem.

-If you urgently need to back up files to Google Drive when it fails to work, you can actually switch to the Google Drive alternative instead to back up files to the cloud server.
-We strongly recommend that you use CBackup as the Google Drive free alternative, which is a professional cloud backup service to help you protect a large amount of content to the cloud.
+If you urgently need to upload files to Google Drive when it fails to work, you can actually switch to the Google Drive alternative to sync and back up files to the cloud server.
+We strongly recommend that you use CBackup as a solution to transfer files to Google Drive, which is a professional cloud backup and sync service to help you protect a large amount of content to the cloud.

 Tip 1.
-Backup Entire Computer to Google Drive
+Backup and Sync Entire Computer to Google Drive

-You can use CBackup to back up files to popular cloud storage services for free, such as Google Drive, OneDrive, Dropbox, etc. It also supports users to back up Windows PC files to its secure cloud server - CBackup Cloud.
-Learn how to backup laptop to Google Drive with CBackup in the next section.
+You can use CBackup to back up or sync files to popular cloud storage services for free, such as Google Drive, OneDrive, Dropbox, etc. It also supports users to transfer Windows PC files to its secure cloud server - CBackup Cloud.
+Learn how to sync or backup laptop to Google Drive with CBackup in the next section.

 Step 2.
-Go to My Storage and click + > Add Cloud, then choose Google Drive and click Add.
+Go to Storage then choose Google Drive and click Authorize Now.
 Then follow the guide to allow CBackup to access your Google Drive files.

 Step 3.
-Go to Backup Tasks, then press the New Task button to create your backup task.
+Go to the Sync tab, then press the Sync PC to Public Cloud button to create your cloud sync task.

 Step 4.
-Specify the Task Name, and click Add Source to select folders from the PC that you want to upload to Google Drive.
-Click Add Destination to select Google Drive as the backup destination.
+Specify the Task Name and select folders from the PC that you want to upload to Google Drive in Source.
+Then tick a Google Drive folder as the sync destination.

 Step 5.
-Then, press the Start Backup button to backup computer to Google Drive easily.
+Then, press the Start Sync button to sync computer to Google Drive easily.

-In Scheduler, you could backup files via daily, weekly, monthly or one time only, and it very useful to backup the same files and folders once they changed.
+In Scheduler, you could transfer files via daily, weekly, monthly or one-time only, and it is very useful to upload the same files and folders once they changed.

-Email Notification would send you the email after the backup task finished with a success or failure.
+Email Notification would send you the email after the Sync task is finished with a success or failure.

-File Filter helps you to exclude or include the file types as you like.
+File Filter helps you to exclude or include the file types you like.

 Tip 2.
 Backup your Google Drive files in advance

-✎Note: You can click File Filter in the Settings, so you can select the files that need to be backed up or filter some files that do not need to be backed up.
+Note: You can click File Filter in Settings, so you can select the files that need to be backed up or filter some files that do not need to be backed up.

-Step 6. click Start Backup to backup Google Drive to another cloud.
+Step 6.
+Click Start Backup to back up Google Drive to Dropbox.

 Final Words

 That’s all about how to fix the "Google Drive freezes or keeps crashing" problem.
 You can try these methods one by one until your problem is solved.
-However, you may spend a long time and effort to deal with this problem, and Google Drive may have problems again afterward.
+However, you may spend a long time and effort dealing with this problem, and Google Drive may have problems again afterward.
 Therefore, you can use CBackup to back up Google Drive to other clouds in advance so that you can access the data at any time.
+Besides, CBackup allows you to get more Google Drive free storage space by combining.